Station Road, Halmer End, Newcastle, Staffordshire, ST7 8AP

 When do external assessments take place?

-External assessments are completed by an AQA moderator after internal assessments have taken place.
+External assessments are completed after internal assessments have taken place and completed between January and May of the examination year.

 How can parents support their child and Sir Thomas Boughey Academy with Art and Design?